 - Submitted an Environmental Impact Statement for the used lead acid battery recycling project and a Statement of Environmental Effects for the waste acid recycling project to Wollongong City Council for approval consideration.
 These projects are earmarked for our Unanderra site.
 Both applications remain in the approval process at this time and we expect a decision by end February. - Installed pilot plant to carry out the next stage of development work on our waste acid recycling process to treat up to 7,000 tonnes of waste acid from a NSW oil refinery.
 This project is supported by an AusIndustry grant.
 We expect to commence on plant trials in February.
 Once the Hydromet process is proven we can expect substantial interest from a number of oil refineries both in Australia and overseas who will seriously consider our alternative to the present less environmentally friendly recycling process adopted around the world.
 This project has significant marketable potential and we expect to complete our pilot work within the next six months. - Submitted a proposal to treat up to 2,000 of cadmium/cobalt waste on behalf of Pasminco in Hobart.
 This cobalt recycling process developed by Hydromet in 1996/97 extracts the cobalt in an intermediate form suitable for on processing by refineries in Europe and China.
 Cobalt has enjoyed a 400% value improvement also over the past six months and recycling of the Pasminco waste is now an attractive proposition.
 We expect a formal reply to our proposal in February. - With the increasing world demand for cobalt metal we have commenced evaluation of options for the development of our Stanton Prospect mine lease in the Northern Territory.
-The cobalt price risen sharply over recent months due to increased demand and reduced world output resulting from unreliable and inconsistent.
-African Producers.
+Recent metal price increases have valued the indicated resource at approximately \$120 Million compared to the original \$83 Million.
+The cobalt price has lifted due to increased demand and the reduced world output resulting from African producers being unreliable and inconsistent.
 We anticipate finalising a strategy for the future of Stanton within the June half year period. - Via the issue of \$1 Million in Convertible Notes to Tennant Pty Limited backing Tennant's confidence and support of Hydromet we plan to explore and exploit joint opportunities from Tennant's trading and chemical manufacturing strengths and our own waste recycling disposal skills to the benefit of both parties over the coming years.
 As previously advised we look forward to Tennant's Managing Director Mr Stephen Wolfe joining the Hydromet Board in January and are confident the strategy will be invaluable to the Company.